brocaar/chirpstack-application-server/docs/content/use/applications.md

 When selecting the Custom JavaScript codec functions option, you can write your own (JavaScript) functions to decode an array of bytes to a JavaScript object and encode a JavaScript object to an array of bytes.
+Package [otto](https://github.com/robertkrimen/otto), which targets ES5, is used as a JavaScript interpreter, so ES6 features (e.g. Typed Arrays) are not supported.

 #### Decoder function skeleton